 In case you haven't guessed there's a lot of similarities between this series and The Lord of the Rings.
 On release, the first novel was justly criticised for adhering too closely to Tolkien's tome and is a debate that still goes on to this day.
 The truth is that Brook's novels still make for an entertaining read, with enough to distinguish them from his obvious inspiration, especially in the later books.

 Anyway, back to the game.
-This is a first-person point & click adventure in the style that Legend were known for.
+This is a first-person point-and-click adventure in the style that Legend was known for.
 What differentiates itself from its contemporaries is an RPG element that was brought over from Quest for Glory.
 There are simplified turn-based fight scenes, multiple party members and an over-world map to explore.
-Unfortunately these aren't particularly well done and are the worst parts about the game.
+Unfortunately, these aren't particularly well done and are the worst parts of the game.
 You don't gain stats or spells and it is in fact advised that you simply run away from a fight.
-The over-world is basic and its only reason for existence is to get from A to B which easily avoiding - or running away from - enemies.
+The over-world is basic and its only reason for existence is to get from A to B while easily avoiding - or running away from - enemies.

 There are several characters that join your fellowship, which are often used in the puzzle solving in the adventure elements.
 Every one of them is interesting and you do begin to actually care for some of them.
 All dialogue has speech to accompany them and it's always a nice surprise to find out that they are actually competent actors and not embarrassed programmers forced into the recording booth to save money.

 I thoroughly enjoyed my time in the world of Shannara.
 Why not take a visit there yourself and let me know your thoughts?
 You won't be disappointed.
 That is unless you choose to fight in the combat scenes.

 To download the game, follow the link below.
 This custom installer exclusive to The Collection Chamber uses DOSBox to bring the PC version to modern systems.
 Manual included.
 Tested on Windows 10.